Rev. Dr. Linda Silver Coley

 Executive Director

-Linda, a fourth generation ordained elder among five generations of family ministers, serves on the ministerial staff at Word of Truth Christian Fellowship in Goldsboro, NC.
-She has over 30 years’ experience in corporate marketing, technical brand management and brand innovation with Fortune 500 companies, and entrepreneurship.
+Linda is a fourth generation ordained elder among five generations of family ministers.
+She serves on the ministerial staff at Word of Truth Christian Fellowship in Goldsboro, NC.
+She has over 30 years’ experience in corporate marketing, technical brand management and brand innovation with Fortune 500 companies.
 Prior to joining the Duke Divinity School community as a student in 2018, Linda was a tenured Associate Professor and Chairperson of the Department of Marketing, Transportation, and Supply Chain at North Carolina, Agricultural & Technical State University.
-She now transfers business knowledge, gained from studying the effects of leadership competency on brand innovation, to study the effects of Christlike leadership competency on Christian social innovation.
-Her models are designed to evaluate the effects of Christian leadership at the intersection of community orientation and entrepreneurial proclivity.
-Before joining the academy, she was owner and CEO of Coley Marketing Management Company (CMMC).
+Before joining the academy, she was an entrepreneur, serving as owner and CEO of Coley Marketing Management Company (CMMC).
 Under contract with the United States Government’s Small Business Administration, CMMC developed fact-based strategies to grow small businesses in Michigan and Ohio.
 Linda also co-owned both McDonalds and UPS Ohio-based franchises.
 She has taught at several universities, including the University of Cincinnati; the University of Illinois, Urbana-Champaign; and Miami University, Ohio.